HYF-Class20/agile-development-group5-loruki/planning/communication.md

 # Communication

-We believe communication is a key, that's why we setting a rules as a group.
+We believe effective communication is a key to our group, because its helps us to understand each other.
+And it allows every member to express his or her thoughts, feelings and ideas clearly and effectively.

 ## Group Rules